wstrm/wstrm-www/content/posts/gentoo_with_dm-crypt_luks.md

 This article serves as somekind of meta instruction for installing Gentoo with DM-Crypt LUKS.

+The guide is heavily based upon *Sakaki's EFI Install Guide*: https://wiki.gentoo.org/wiki/Sakaki%27s_EFI_Install_Guide

-If this is your first time installing Gentoo it's probably a better idea to follow their tutorial on https:/wiki.gentoo.org/wiki/Handbook:AMD64/Full/Installation
+If this is your first time installing Gentoo it's probably a better idea to follow *Sakaki's EFI Install Guide*, or follow *Gentoo's Handbook*: https:/wiki.gentoo.org/wiki/Handbook:AMD64/Full/Installation

 ## Burn Minimal Installation CD to USB